Project status: In progress

 - design of a skate park with key stakeholders.

-The skate park will be designed with key stakeholders initially, with broader community consultation to be undertaken subject to budget processes for construction.
-Community feedback in 2022 has also informed the design of streetscape improvements on Hardwick Crescent and Luke Street.
+Community feedback received in 2022 has also informed the design of streetscape improvements on Hardwick Crescent and Luke Street.

-Block 71, Section 51 and Block 5, Section 53 are in different stages of the re-development process, but both will provide new housing, commercial and job opportunities close to existing services.
-The community will have further opportunity to have their say on the design of these sites through future development application processes.
+Block 71, Section 51 and Block 5, Section 53 are in different stages of the re-development process however both will look to provide new housing, commercial and job opportunities close to existing services.
+The community will have a further opportunity to have their say on the design of these sites through future development application processes.

 This key site identified in the master plan is being prepared for release to facilitate expansion of the commercial group centre, with integrated housing including affordable housing opportunities.